O-Zone: 2005: O-Zone split up

 On 13 January 2005, while still very popular, the members of O-Zone announced their disbandment, citing personal reasons.
 Their last European concert was held at the 2005 Golden Stag Festival in Romania.

 Also in 2005, Japanese music label Avex Trax gained distribution rights for O-Zone music in Japan and released the album DiscO-Zone in August 2005 in the country.
 The album, which features the song "Dragostea Din Tei", became immensely successful in Japan.
-Topping the Oricon albums charts, it reached over 800,000 sales in 2005 alone and became the 12th-most popular album of 2005, partially because the album was re-released twice by Avex Trax.
+Topping the Oricon albums charts for two consecutive weeks, it reached over 800,000 sales in 2005 alone and became the 12th-most popular album of 2005, partially because the album was re-released twice by Avex Trax.
 DiscO-Zone ended up charting for over a year on the Oricon weekly albums chart and sold over one million copies overall.

-2017: Return
+In 2006, O-Zone won the Best Foreign Act award at the 2006 Japan Gold Disc Awards, as well as a special prize at the 47th Japan Record Awards.

+2017–2024: Occasional reunions and tribute band

 On 5 May 2017, Dan Bălan, Radu Sîrbu and Arsenie Todiraş announced that O-Zone would be reforming for two concerts.
 O-Zone re-united for Europe Day on 9 May 2017.
 One of concerts was held in Chișinău and the other took place on the same day in Bucharest.

-2019: New Year's Reunion

 On 17 December 2019, Dan Bălan, Radu Sîrbu and Arsenie Todiraş announced that O-Zone would be performing for one concert, which took place on New Year's Eve 2019 in Bucharest as part of performances by stars of the 90s and 00s called Revelion 2020 Disco Night Fever.
 After the event, all three returned to their projects again.
 The exception was the collaboration of Radu and Arsenie for the song "Lay Down".

+In 2024, O-Zone announced a summer tour in Europe, but this time as a tribute band, consisting of Arsenie from the original group and two dancers.